 Early Nursery History

 In 1883 Frederick Hinsdale Horsford and Cyrus G Pringle went into the nursery business together.
 As botanists they had traveled throughout North America collecting plants.
-In 1893 Horsford bought out Pringle and created F. H. Horsford Nursery in Charlotte, Vt.
+In 1893 Horsford bought out Pringle and created F. H. Horsford Nursery in Charlotte, Vermont.
 The nursery is still in existence on the same acreage.

 Horsford was an avid hybridizer and became known as an international pioneer in the hybridizing of lilies.
 Horsford offered nearly 60 varieties for sale in 1895.

-As the nursery business grew so did the selection of plants they offered to include trees, shrubs, perennials, vines, evergreens and roses.
+As the nursery business grew so did the selection of plants it offered to include trees, shrubs, perennials, vines, evergreens and roses.
 These were all grown from seed, divisions or rooted cuttings, started in a glass greenhouse and then lined out neatly in the perfectly maintained fields.
 Plants were dug at the appropriate time, barerooted, packed in crates and loaded onto a wagon.
 Crew often carted plants to the ferry and shipped them to gardens all over the world.
-By 1928 the state listed nearly 40 nurseries doing business in the state with F.H.
+By 1928 the state of Vermont listed nearly 40 nurseries doing business in the state with F.H.
 Horsford being the oldest and the largest.

 The next 80 years brought on many changes in the nursery business.
 Horse and wagons were replaced with gas-powered trucks, plants were dug and held in pots and sold over the course of the spring, summer and autumn.
 Slowly, mail order stopped and all business was done at the nursery.
 By the late 1970’s much of the plant material sold was bought in rather than grown on site.
 The once informative catalog was discontinued.